-With temperatures generally above 10° Celsius through November, and with the bulk of the tourists gone, fall is a beautiful time to plan an adventure from Long Beach Lodge in Tofino’s outdoor paradise.
+With temperatures generally above 10° C through November, and with the bulk of the tourists gone, fall is a beautiful time to plan an adventure from Long Beach Lodge in Tofino’s outdoor paradise.
 Throw on one of their complimentary rain jackets and get outside!

 Surfing out of Long Beach Lodge